vivanova97/SCV_Git_PR/Git_Instructions.md

 You may add a .gitignore file to your project using the interface of your preferred IDE (Visual Studio Code, PyCharm, etc.) or your terminal.
 To create a .gitignore file though your terminal, navigate to your project directory via the terminal and use `touch .gitignore`.

 To add files or directories to your .gitignore file type `echo filename >> .gitignore`.

+## 9. Creating Branches
+To create a new branch:
+1. Make sure you're in the branch you want to create the new branch from.
+You can use the `git branch` command to see which branch you're currently on.
+The branch with an asterisk (*) next to its name is the branch you're currently on.

+2. Use the git branch command followed by the name of the new branch to create the new branch.
+For example, to create a new branch named "feature-branch", use the command: `git branch feature-branch`

+3. Switch to the new branch using the git checkout command followed by the name of the new branch.
+For example, to switch to the "feature-branch" branch, use the command: `git checkout feature-branch`

+Alternatively, you can use the git checkout command with the -b option to create and switch to the new branch in a single command.
+For example, to create and switch to a new branch named "feature-branch" in one step, use the command: `git checkout -b feature-branch`

+After creating the new branch, you can make changes to the files in your working directory, stage them using git add, and commit them using git commit.
+These changes will be recorded in the new branch you just created.